School Science Lessons

 Hang up the wet paper to dry and note the writing disappears, but reappears when the paper is wet again.

-The pressure on the paper from the pencil has compressed the thickness and density of fibres of wet paper, so that they reflect light in a different way when wet again.
+The pressure on the paper from the pencil has compressed the thickness and density of fibres of wet paper, so they reflect light in a different way when wet again.

 They may be viewed by transmitted light by holding the wet paper up to the light or viewed by reflected light over a dark background.